EgorVN/NetisWRT/README.md

 # NetisWRT
-# ImmortalWrt for Netis NX62 (Ultimate V6 - Mesh & Roaming Edition)
+# ImmortalWrt for Netis NX62 (Ultimate V7 - Enterprise Routing Edition)
-### Enterprise-Grade Networking, Seamless Wi-Fi, NAS, and Advanced VPN
+### BGP, VxLAN, Seamless Mesh, NAS, and Advanced VPN Gateway

-This is the ultimate, feature-packed custom **ImmortalWrt** build for the **Netis NX62** (Netcore N60 Pro), powered by the quad-core **MediaTek MT7986 (Filogic 830)** SoC.
+This is the definitive **ImmortalWrt** custom build for the **Netis NX62** (Netcore N60 Pro), powered by the quad-core **MediaTek MT7986 (Filogic 820)** SoC.

-**Ultimate V6** introduces massive upgrades for multi-node environments, including **B.A.T.M.A.N.
-Advanced Mesh** and **DAWN** for intelligent, seamless Wi-Fi roaming, alongside strict Access Control policies.
+**Ultimate V7** bridges the gap between home networking and data center routing.
+It introduces dynamic routing protocols (BGP/OSPF via BIRD2, Babel) and L2 overlay networks (VxLAN), making it the ultimate tool for complex network topologies, automated policy-based routing, and multi-site bridging.

 ---

-## 🚀 What's New in Ultimate V6?
+## 🚀 What's New in Ultimate V7?

-* **Seamless Wi-Fi Roaming (DAWN):** Decentralized Automated Wi-Fi Node (DAWN) actively manages client connections, utilizing 802.11k/v/r to smoothly transition devices between access points and kick "sticky" clients.
-* **B.A.T.M.A.N.
-Mesh:** True Layer-2 mesh networking support for creating a highly resilient, multi-router home network.
-* **Access Control:** `luci-app-access-control` allows you to set internet access schedules and restrictions for specific devices (e.g., Parental Controls).
-* **Modern Routing (nftset):** Added `dnsmasq_full_nftset` for direct integration with `nftables`.
-This enables ultra-fast, modern split-tunneling and policy-based routing.
+* **Dynamic Routing (BIRD 2):** Full support for BGP, OSPF, and RIP.
+Perfect for receiving automated route updates (e.g., dynamic split-tunneling lists) without manual IPSet management.
+* **Babel Routing Protocol:** A loop-avoiding distance-vector routing protocol (`babeld`) that excels in wireless and mesh environments.
+* **VxLAN Overlay Networks:** Stretch your Layer 2 network across the internet (Layer 3) using `kmod-vxlan`.
+Connect multiple remote sites as if they were plugged into the same physical switch.

 ---

 ## 💎 Core Capabilities

+### 🌍 Enterprise Routing & Overlays
+* **BGP / OSPF / RIP:** Powered by `bird2` for industrial-grade dynamic routing.
+* **Mesh Routing:** Combine B.A.T.M.A.N.
+(Layer 2 Mesh) with Babel (Layer 3 dynamic routing) for an indestructible multi-node topology.
+* **VxLAN:** Seamless Layer 2 bridging over WAN/VPN tunnels.

 ### ⚡ Peak Performance & Efficiency
 * **Hardware Offloading:** `kmod-nft-offload` guarantees gigabit throughput with near-zero CPU usage.